TokamakUI/Tokamak/README.md

    of `Hooks`). 🙌
 3. Don't call Hooks from a loop, condition or nested function/closure. 🚨
-4. Don't call Hooks from any function that's not a `static func render` on a component or not a custom Hook. ⚠️
+4. Don't call Hooks from any function that's not a `static func render` on a component, or not a custom Hook. ⚠️

 In a future version Tokamak will provide a linter able to catch violations of Rules of Hooks at compile time.